×

 Ultimately, Impastato was liquidated by the Mafia, in what was originally ruled as a suicide.
 Twenty years after the event, the case was reopened and a conviction was eventually handed down for murder.

-The movie is peppered with charged language and is a treat for those of you who want to acquaint yourselves with the Sicilian dialect.
+The movie is peppered with charged language and is a treat for those who want to acquaint themselves with the Sicilian dialect.

 5. Nuovo Cinema Paradiso (Paradise Cinema) (1988)Cinema Paradiso (English Subtitled)